WELCOME

 [2] Stephen Jay Gould, Dinosaur in a Haystack: Reflections in Natural History (New York: Harmony Books, a division of Crown Publishers, 1995), 364.

-[3] For further discussion of these evidences for a dual origin thesis and for explanations explaining why this thesis does not contradict other passages in the Bible, please see Gary T. Mayer’s book New Evidence for Two Human Origins: Discoveries That Reconcile the Bible and Science (Bloomington, IN, Milton Keynes, UK: AuthorHouseTM, 2009).
-To schedule a seminar or to purchase a book or more tracts, please visit the author’s website at http://www.garytmayer.com/or e-mail him at garytmayer@gmail.com.
+[3] For further discussion of these evidences for a dual origin thesis and for explanations explaining why this thesis does not contradict other passages in the Bible, please see Gary T. Mayer’s book New Evidence for Two Human Origins: Discoveries That Reconcile the Bible and Science (Bloomington, IN, Milton Keynes, UK: AuthorHouseTM, 2015).
+Please be sure to buy the 2015 edition.
+To schedule a seminar or to purchase a book or more tracts, please e-mail him at garytmayer@gmail.com.

 © 2009 Gary T. Mayer